clairemcv/CareWatch/README.md

 # CareWatch

-Assisted living project prototype suitable for an elderly person.
+Monitored living project prototype suitable for an elderly person.
 To check they are well and maintaining their daily routine, i.e. moving about and making cups of tea.

 The senseHat sensor records changes of temperature and accelerator data to imitate this action.